xhera83/FreeRTOS-Transceiver/README.md

 # About the project <a name="aboutTheProject"></a>
 ## Motivation <a name="motivation"></a>
-After some time using the FreeRTOS real-time operating system along with the esp32, I noticed that it's quite laborious to only use the bare FreeRTOS functionalities for inter-task communication.
+After some time using the FreeRTOS real-time operating system along with the ESP32, I've noticed that it's quite laborious to only use the bare FreeRTOS functionalities for inter-task communication.

 Following points particularly struck me:
 - X different queues had to be created to pass X different datatypes over to another task
     - Since you have to speficy the length of the queue + size of future messages during queue-creation
 - If you have multiple connections to other tasks, the number of different queues will be confusing after some time
-- No obvious cut between different connections (Queues defined all over the place, Who is the reading task at the end of the queue?)
+- No obvious cut between different connections (Queues defined all over the place, who is the reading task at the end of the queue?)

 &#8594; Therefore I've decided to build the FreeRTOS inter-task communication wrapper-libray **FreeRTOS-Transceiver** as a project for my college.
-The library is still in an early stage and will probably be, along with some other planned freertos inter-task libraries, my focus for a while (Better usage of C++, Code refactoring etc.)
+The library is still in an early stage and will probably be, along with some other planned FreeRTOS inter-task libraries, my focus for a while (Better usage of C++, Code refactoring etc.).
 New ideas and suggestions for improvement are welcome.

 ## FreeRTOS-Transceiver <a name="FreeRTOS-Transceiver"></a> [**Not usable inside an ISR yet**]
 The FreeRTOS-Transceiver C++ library simplifies the use of FreeRTOS inter-task communication and encapsulates related queues (tx/rx) to one communication line.<br>